maxigaz/FirefoxArcDarkAboutPages/README.md

 ## How to install

 Copy userContent.css into your [profile folder](http://kb.mozillazine.org/Profile_folder) and restart Firefox.
+(If userContent.css already exists, I suggest you back it up before overwriting it.)